-• Committee Members whose relationship with a scheme employer might make it difficult to maintain the interests of all categories of beneficiaries as the prime concern.

-- Committee Members required to use their discretion in relation to Scheme members whom they may know well. - professional advisers who may be retained by both the Committee and the sponsoring employers. - investment advisers running a fund management service.
+- Committee Members whose relationship with a scheme employer might make it difficult to maintain the interests of all categories of beneficiaries as the prime concern. - Committee Members required to use their discretion in relation to Scheme members whom they may know well. - professional advisers who may be retained by both NILGOSC and the sponsoring employers. - investment advisers running a fund management service. - any policies and procedures on conflicts of interest